 - Dental Care: Tugs and ropes help clean your dog’s mouth when used properly, keeping your pupper’s teefers and gums healthy.

 - Mental Stimulation: Training can get repetitive, and toys provide a layer of surprise to break up tedious day-to-day exercises.

 - Bite Work: Ball on a rope toys are popular with police dogs, as they give dogs a target to bite while still being fun and playful.

 - Reinforce Learned Skills: Toys can mimic other activities, allowing your dog to show off what he’s learned.
 For instance, a floater can replace a fallen duck if you’re training a hunting dog for retrieving.

 - Exercise: While training works out the mind, throwing a toy into the mix can help burn off energy between sessions, improving focus and conditioning muscles and joints.

-- Alternative to Treats: Every dog deserves treats, but we all know too many goodies can pack on puppy pounds down the road.
+- Alternative to Treats: Every dog deserves high-value training treats, but we all know too many goodies can pack on puppy pounds down the road.
 Dog training toys provide a reward that won’t negatively affect your fur friend’s physique.

 Different Types of Training Toys

 Dog training toys are just as varied as the jobs we give our pups, with each encouraging your pooch to use specific skills learned in training.

 There are many to choose from, with the most popular dog training toys being: